Ford Bronco Sport: Trims

+The Heritage Limited Edition trim level, only available to the 2023 model year, and was based on the off-road oriented Badlands trim, and includes almost all available options and packages.
+Several options are exclusive to the Heritage Limited Edition trim and in honor of the original 1966 Bronco, this retro production was limited to 1,966 units.

 Along with the regular options, Ford is also offering bundles on all trims with certain accessories.
 The four bundles offered are: Bike, Camp, Snow, and Water.

 Safety

 The 2022 Bronco Sport was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.